 Regardless of Age …

+Adults don’t have to worry about an age limit for skydiving, but there are a number of factors to consider before you sign up to jump.
 No matter your age, your general health, clarity of mind, physical flexibility, and overall strength all support the skydiving experience:

 Clarity of mind is important for another reason too.
 Skydiving is a life-altering experience.
 To process the awe that comes with jumping into the sky more than two miles above the earth, freefalling at 120 mph, and then floating under canopy until touching down on terra firma, requires strength of mind.
 You can never repeat your first jump – don’t blow past its significance!